 Loyal customers come from far and wide for the pleasure of dining at Stanley and Maria Matthews’ restaurant on the handsome, wide main street of this attractive town.
 And no wonder, as Stanley is a fine chef and Maria a welcoming and solicitous hostess.

-Ingredients are carefully sourced, many of them local; menus are generous, with a classical base that Stanley works on to give popular dishes a new twist.
+Menus are generous, with a classical base that Stanley works on to give popular dishes a new twist - and there's a very nice Junior menu for diners under 12.

 Stanley’s cooking is refreshingly down-to-earth - new dishes are often introduced, but if it’s on the menu it’s because it works: there are no gimmicks.